vader111/vader111/README.md

 ## I'm a Modder & Gamecode Breaker
 - 🔭 I’m currently working on total conversion mods for a game called Sins of a Solar Empire Rebellion.
-- 🌱 I’m currently learning ho not to break game engine code.
+- 🌱 I’m currently learning how not to break game engine code.
 - ⚡ Fun fact: I am a bearer of useless facts.

 ### Connect with me: